 Then extend your left arm overhead while simultaneously straightening your right leg.
 Return to the starting position.

-Start lying on your back, core activated to press your lower back into the mat.
-Extend your right leg, pressing the toes of your bent left leg into your right thigh.
+Extend your right leg long, pressing the toes of your bent left leg into your right thigh.

 Place your right hand on your left knee (opposite hand to opposite knee).
 Think about intentionally pressing your right hand into your left knee to create tension in your core.

-Inhale, extending your left hand straight overhead, then exhale as you squeeze your core to crunch, bringing your left hand up to press into your right hand.
+Then exhale as you squeeze your core to crunch, bringing your left hand up to press into your right hand.
 Hold, creating tension in your core.

 Inhale as you release, sending your left arm back overhead.